Effect of Temperature on Rate of Reaction

 Enzyme Activity in Biological Systems:

 Enzymes, which catalyze biochemical reactions, have optimal temperatures.
-To give you an idea, human enzymes work best around 37°C. Raising the temperature beyond this point denatures the enzymes, slowing reactions, while lower temperatures reduce their activity. -
+Take this: human enzymes work best around 37°C. Raising the temperature beyond this point denatures the enzymes, slowing reactions, while lower temperatures reduce their activity. -

 Industrial Catalytic Processes:

 In the Haber process for ammonia synthesis, high temperatures (400–500°C) are used to overcome the activation energy barrier, even though the reaction is exothermic.
-This illustrates how temperature can be manipulated to balance reaction rates with thermodynamic favorability Worth knowing..
+This illustrates how temperature can be manipulated to balance reaction rates with thermodynamic favorability Which is the point..

 Factors Influencing the Temperature Effect